12akansha12/doc-platfiorm-website/README.md

 ---
 ## Features

-- A firebase sign up and login enabled doc platform with forgot password feature.
+- A login and register page with security and password encryption enabled doc platform and forgot password feature.

-- A dashboard to display all your workspaces.
+- A dashboard to create and delete workspaces.

-- Users can edit documentation either by typing directly in the text area or by choosing a file from their pc and modifying necessary changes.
+- Users can upload any notes/text files from their computer to any workspace.

-- Admin review of all the documentations.
+- File deletion feature is provided in each workspace.

 ## Installation